SHUBHAMSHARMA0711/Custom-Unix-Linux-Shell/README.md

 # Shell Description
-A comprehensive overview of the commands and error handling implemented in the shell.
+This comprehensive overview provides details on external and internal commands implemented in the shell, along with error-handling mechanisms.
+Additionally, test cases and assumptions are outlined to guide users in utilizing the shell effectively.

 ## External Commands